programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

 ```

 ### Saving to CSV
-Once you are happy with the data normalization that you have accomplished, you can export your new dataset to a new CSV file.
-This can be accomplished using the pandas built-in function `df.to_csv`.
+When you are happy with the data normalization that you have accomplished, you can export your new dataset to a new CSV file.
+You can do this with the pandas built-in function `df.to_csv`.
 Using the last variable you created, you will enter and then run:

 ```
 replaced_dates.to_csv("NYPL_NormalMenus.csv")